 Employer can launch a session, but cannot access audio/video

 Confirm that they have granted permission on the browser for both audio and video, or test in another supported browser.
 Note: some company firewalls prevent changes from being made to this permission.
 If this occurs, the employer should followup with their IT department.

 - If there’s a session starting, have the employer switch the session to hosted externally to conduct the session.

 Employer needs to test audio, video, or screensharing

 Career Services staff and Employer users have access to test their access by using our Handshake Video Test feature.

 After the fair

-Employers will likely want to review student profiles/resumes and send followup messages.
+Employers will likely want to review student profiles/CVs and send followup messages.
 Engaging with students in a group session or 1:1 session counts as a "prior interaction", so employers are able to message these students via the RSVPs page without impacting their message limits.